tmo-ng/webdev-setup-tools-plugins/packages/webdev-setup-tools-gems/README.md

   npm install webdev-setup-tools-gems --save

 ## Purpose
-Often , the
+To automate both the installation and updates of ruby gems required by the current project.
+Additionally, to install the maximum compatible version of each gem required by the current project using semantic version ranges provided for each gem.

 ## Configuration

 This package should be installed in the node modules folder located in the root of the project folder.
-It determines the packages to install from the "web-dev-setup-tools" field in the package.json in the project root.
+It determines the packages to install from the "web-dev-setup-tools" property in the package.json in the project root.
 This field typically has the following syntax: